An essential guide to screed

 Flowing (Anhydrite)

-Semi-dry screeds, such as Screedform, are cement-based and produced under factory conditions to achieve a range of strength grades and enable reduced drying times.
-Suitable for placement as a subfloor above and below DPC level, semi-dry screeds can be used for bonded, unbonded or monolithic applications including residential, commercial and public buildings.
-Semi-dry screeds are ideal for areas prone to wet conditions such as bathrooms, en-suites, changing rooms and swimming pool surrounds.
+Semi-dry screeds, exemplified by Screedform, are cement-based and produced under controlled factory conditions.
+This production method allows for a range of strength grades and reduced drying times.
+Suitable for placement both above and below the damp proof course level, semi-dry screeds are versatile for bonded, unbonded, or monolithic applications.
+They are ideal for residential, commercial, and public buildings, and especially advantageous in areas prone to wet conditions such as bathrooms and swimming pool surrounds.

 What is the difference between screed and concrete?